Boycie

-Herman Aubrey "Boycie" Boyce (born 31 January 1948) is a fictional character in the BBC sitcom Only Fools and Horses, played by John Challis.
+Herman Terrance Aubrey Boyce (born 31 January 1948), also known as Boycie and Farmer Boyce, is a fictional character in the BBC sitcom Only Fools and Horses, played by John Challis.
 His story is continued in the spin-off series The Green Green Grass in which Boycie and his family flee to the countryside to escape from the Driscoll Brothers.
 A younger Boycie also appears in the prequel series Rock & Chips.
 Along with Denzil, he is one of only two characters to appear in all three.

 Profile

-Boycie is a local second-hand car dealer from Lewisham and for a long time was the richest and most successful regular at the Nag's Head pub.
+Boycie is a local second-hand car dealer from Lewisham; for a long time, he was the richest and most successful regular at the Nag's Head pub.
+His drink of choice is a large cognac.

 Boycie, although materially successful and ostentatious in his spending, remains competitive with Del and other friends, enjoying their company, although he does enjoy revelling in his superiority.
 Despite this, it appears that he dearly loves his friends throughout the series.
 He generally wears clothes and carries accessories synonymous with 1980s yuppie success, such as trench coats and very early mobile telephones.
 In the episode Sickness and Wealth, in which the series regulars took part in a séance, the medium (Uncle Albert's girlfriend, Elsie Partridge) asked for "an Audrey.
 Audrey.
 No...
 Aubrey?"
 When Boycie replied that his middle name was Aubrey, Trigger said "You never told us your name is Aubrey."
 Boycie replied "Nor would you if your name was Aubrey."
-Boycie's drink of choice in the Nag's Head is a large cognac.
+The Peckham Archives book suggests that Boycie's father was a Luftwaffe Officer.

 Boycie and Del share a loose friendship, but prefer to play a long-standing game of one-upmanship.
 They play each other at poker, in which they both cheat and the stakes are high.
 Boycie is at pains to maintain the upper hand over Del in that he is a mason, a successful businessman and wealthier than the Trotters.
 One of his trademarks is his deep, mocking laugh, usually following a sarcastic, biting remark at the expense of other characters, as well as his distinctive South London nasal twang.
 Boycie made his first appearance in second episode of the first series; he made sporadic appearances from series 2–5 and appeared more frequently in series 6 and 7.

 It is, however, usually Del, a character more street smart and popular with the Nag's Head social group, who gains the upper hand, often trading on the fact that he has a long-standing, flirtatious friendship with Boycie's wife, Marlene.
 Del has alluded to past sexual encounters with Marlene, and to her reputation among the Nag's Head regulars as "The Peckham Bicycle".
 He has also claimed to have inside knowledge, through Marlene, of Boycie's marital secrets, and has alleged that Boycie has at times suffered from impotence; these rumours were not fully quashed even after the eventual birth – following many attempts – of Boycie and Marlene's son, Tyler.